Mathematical Sciences MRes

 What you’ll study

-You will undertake a year-long research project, two compulsory modules and then choose any two 20 cp modules (at least one must be Level 7 (L7)) from the options below.
-We recommend you choose modules which relate to your chosen research project:
+You will undertake a year-long research project, one compulsory module and then choose any two 20cp modules from the options below.
+You can choose modules which relate to your chosen research project or broaden your mathematical skills with modules in other areas of mathematics.

 Core modules